 Dry Erase Board – personalize with vinyl to include the ship name and sailing dates.
 Add magnets to the back and you have an instant message board to hang on stateroom doors.
 You can even gift it by leaving it on the door instead of in the hanging fish extender.

-Movie Packs – combine boxes of candy with a 4-pack of popcorn boxes from the dollar store.
+Movie Packs – combine boxes of candy with a pack of popcorn boxes.
 While the popcorn at the concession stands is an added fee, this will give families an easy way to share and add a little sweetness to the mix.

 Photo Album – encourage families to print photos of their vacation by providing a nice photo album to display their memories in.